-Objective 6. ective 6.
-Create 2,000 new jobs by recruiting new businesses and supporting existing businesses in designated Main Street historic districts between 2015 and 2019.
-Program: Cultural Development Activity: State Historic Preservation Office (SHPO) State Outcom ne Goal: Economic Development Strategies 6.1 Fund and supervise Main Street historic revitalization programs and certified local governments in rural communities as well as in traditional commercial areas in larger cities.
-6.2 Fully implement federal and state programs mandated for the purpose of this objective.
-Indicators Input Output Outcome Main Street communities participating.
-Number of new jobs created by the Main Street program.
-Private Investment leveraged through the Main Street program.
+Objective 6.
+Create 1,000 new jobs by recruiting new businesses and supporting existing businesses in designated Main Street historic districts between 2025 and 2031.

+- 6.1 Fund and supervise Main Street historic revitalization programs and certified local governments in rural communities as well as in traditional commercial areas in larger cities. - 6.2 Fully implement federal and state programs mandated for the purpose of this objective.

+Input Main Street communities participating.

+Output Number of new jobs created by the Main Street program.

+Outcome Private Investment leveraged through the Main Street program.

-We enter into a written agreement with each participating Main Street community or local Main Street Program.
+We enter into a Letter of Agreement with each participating Main Street community or local Main Street Program per R.S.
+25:912(ii).
 Businesses generated by the Main Street program are a standard measure of economic development programs.
 This is also true for private investment leveraged per public dollar invested.
 Also, the dollar value of property transactions gives a good indication of expanding economic activity in Main Street communities.
 It shows that buildings are changing hands and new businesses are developing.
 Also, tracking private investment/venture capital for every dollar of federal/state investment demonstrates our program's value and efficiency.

-The Main Street program is designed to capitalize upon a community's historic resources to promote economic revitalization and grow the Cultural Economy as a recovery engine.
-Primary beneficiaries are business owners, Chambers of Commerce, property owners and, in a larger sense, the citizenry of each community.
+The Main Street program offers strategies to foster Economic Vitality, Design, Promotion, and Organization.
+This approach is designed to capitalize upon a community's historic resources to promote economic revitalization and grow the Main Street District as a recovery engine.
+Primary beneficiaries are business owners, property owners and, in a larger sense, the citizenry of each community.

-The number of Main Street communities participating is derived from a manual count of our current written agreements with communities.
-Businesses recruited, private investment leveraged and property transactions are all reported by local program coordinators on a quarterly basis.
-These reports are part of their requirements under the written agreements.
+The number of Main Street communities participating is derived from a count of our current Letters of Agreement with communities.
+Newly opened businesses, private investment leveraged, and property improvements are all reported by local program directors on a quarterly basis.
+These reports are required under the Letter of Agreement.
 Overall figures are compiled and tabulated by the professional Division of Historic Preservation staff.
 Each year, we compare the amount of private investment generated by historic preservation programs with the number of federal and state dollars budgeted for this agency.
 That provides a ratio of the number of private dollars leveraged for every governmental dollar.

 Because these program activities are currently driven by Federal and State grants, an appropriation change at either level would impact program activity.
-In addition, the Main Street program, like any other economic development program, may be affected by an economic cycles.
+In addition, the Main Street program, like any other economic development program, may be affected by an economic cycle.